elkhorn-heavy/walkthroughs/overthewire/natas/level_21.md

 manipulated by the user.
 If `admin=1` can be sent to this page, then the `admin` variable will be set to `1` in the session state.

+Before that can be done, it's important that both pages are sharing the same session.

 ### Step 1: Main Page Session

 Going back to the main page and opening the Developer Tools, the Storage tab is